Skip to content

 This is by far the most common brake noise.
 A high-frequency squeal is irritating but often serves as an early warning.

 • The Cause: The most likely culprit is the brake wear indicator.
-This is a small, precisely placed metal tab on the brake pad.
-When the pad material wears down to a certain minimum thickness, this tab makes contact with the spinning rotor, creating that distinct, high-pitched squeaking brakes sound.
+This is a small metal tab on the brake pad that contacts the rotor when the pad material wears down to a minimum thickness, creating that distinct squeal.
 It’s your car’s built-in alarm system saying, “Time to schedule a brake service soon!”

 • Other Causes:

-• Morning Moisture: After a rainy night or a car wash, a thin layer of rust can form on the iron rotors.
-This can cause a squeak or light grinding sound for the first few stops until the pads wipe it clean.
-This is normal and no cause for concern.
+• Morning Moisture: A thin layer of rust can form on rotors overnight or after a car wash, causing a squeak for the first few stops until it’s wiped clean.
+This is normal.

-• New Brake Pads: It’s common for new brakes to make some noise during their “bedding-in” period (the first 100-200 miles).
-This is the process of the new pad material transferring an even layer onto the rotor.
+• New Brake Pads: It’s common for new brakes to make some noise during their “bedding-in” period (the first 100-200 miles) as the pad material transfers to the rotor.

 Deep, Metallic Grinding